WHAT ARE THE BEST DAY TRIPS FROM SEOUL? BEST DAY TRIPS FROM SEOUL BY TRAIN OR BUS? BEST BEACH NEAR SEOUL?

 We recommend you to go to C27 cafe.
 Quite known in Seoul, this café also exists in Incheon.
 We particularly like this one because it is on several floors and each one has its own decoration in totally different styles.
 Also, you can go to the roof terrace and take the opportunity to take pictures of the neighborhood.
 It is a very nice place to discover.

-Apart from the great Chinese restaurants and strolling around the area, we recommend to visit Jjajjangmyeon Museum (짜장면박물관), Samgukji Mural Street (삼국지 벽화거리) and Uiseondang Temples (의선당).
+Apart from the great Chinese restaurants and strolling around the area, we recommend visiting Jjajjangmyeon Museum (짜장면박물관), Samgukji Mural Street (삼국지 벽화거리) and Uiseondang Temples (의선당).

 14. Gangchon Rail Park